lrnv/Copulas.jl/docs/src/dependence_measures.md

 >
 > $$\rho = 12 \int C(\bm u) d\bm u -3.$$

 These two dependence measures make more sense in the bivariate case than in other cases, and therefore we sometimes refer to the Kendall's matrix or the Spearman's matrix for the collection of bivariate coefficients associated to a multivariate copula.
-We thus provide two different interfaces, one internal through `Copulas.τ(C::Copula)` and `Copulas.ρ(C::Copula)`, providing true multivariate Kendall taus and Spearman rhos, and one implementing `StatsBase.corkendall(C::Copula)` and `StatsBase.corspearman(C::Copula)` for matrices of bivariate dependence measures.
+We thus provide two different interfaces:
+* `Copulas.τ(C::Copula)` and `Copulas.ρ(C::Copula)`, providing true multivariate Kendall taus and Spearman rhos
+* `StatsBase.corkendall(C::Copula)` and `StatsBase.corspearman(C::Copula)` provides on the other hand matrices of bivariate Kendall taus and Spearman rhos.

-Thus, for a given copula `C`, its Kendall's tau can be obtained through `τ(C::Copula)` and its Spearman's Rho through `ρ(C::Copula)`.
+Thus, for a given copula `C`, the theoretical dependence measures can be obtained by `τ(C), ρ(C)` (for the multivariate versions) and `StatsBase.corkendall(C), StatsBase.corspearman(C)` (for the matrix versions).

-In the literature however, for multivariate copulas, the matrices of bivariate Kendall taus and bivariate Spearman rhos are sometimes used, and this is these matrices that are obtained by `StatsBase.corkendall(data)` and `StatsBase.corspearman(data)` where `data::Matrix{n,d}` is a matrix of observations.
-The corresponding theoretical values for copulas in this package can be obtained through the `StatsBase.corkendall(C::Copula)` and `StatsBase.corspearman(C::Copula)` interface.
+Similarly, from `StatsBase`, empirical versions of the matrices of dependence measures car be obtained from a matrix of observations `data::Matrix{n,d}` by `StatsBase.corkendall(data)` and `StatsBase.corspearman(data)`.

 !!! note "Specific values of tau and rho"
     Kendall's $\tau$ and Spearman's $\rho$ have values between -1 and 1, and are -1 in case of complete anticomonotony and 1 in case of comonotony.
     Moreover, they are 0 in case of independence.
     Moreover, their values only depends on the dependence structure and not the marginals.
     This is why we say that they measure the 'strength' of the dependency.

 Many copula estimators are based on these coefficients, see e.g., [genest2011,fredricks2007,derumigny2017](@cite).

 A few remarks on the state of the implementation:

 * Bivariate elliptical cases use $\tau = asin(\rho) * 2 / \pi$ where $\rho$ is the spearman correlation, as soon as the radial part does not have atoms.
 See [fang2002meta](@cite) for historical credits and [lindskog2003kendall](@cite) for a good review.
 * Many Archimedean copulas have specific formulas for their Kendall tau's, but generic ones use [mcneil2009](@cite).
+* Extreme values copulas have a specific generic method.
 * Generic copulas use directly the upper formula.
 * Estimation is done for some copulas wia inversion of Kendall's tau or Spearman's rho.